|Supper Rock Neighborhood Association|

 |Annual Neighborhood Association Meeting: Saturday September 16, 2017|

 In Memoriam: Anne Gilstrap, our SRNA Vice-President and long-time SRNA member, died unexpectedly on 27 March 2017.
-We are shocked at her loss and were so appreciative of her willingness to volunteer as a Board Member.
-She is interred with her husband at Santa Fe National Cemetery and her on-line memorial can be viewed here.
+We were so appreciative of her willingness to volunteer as a Board Member and are shocked at her loss.
+Anne is interred with her husband at Santa Fe National Cemetery and her on-line memorial can be viewed here.

 Tramway Trash: Are you concerned with the amount of trash that is littering the East side of Tramway, from Copper Blvd on north?
 You can make a difference by calling 798-6600 and leaving this message: "Please have DOT clean up the trash along the East side of Tramway."

 Our APS Board Member: On 7 Feb 2017, Elizabeth Armijo was elected as our Board District #6 APS School rep. Runners up were Akhil Abbas and C. Douglas Brown.
-Don Duran is stepping down and Elizabeth will take over as of 1 April 2017.
+Don Duran is stepping down and Elizabeth took over as of April 2017.
 We are in District 7 for CNM and our new rep there is Michael Glennon, former president of CNM.

 Singing Arrow Community Center: Two meetings were held in early February on the proposed Singing Arrow Community Center, located roughly behind Sprouts in the Four Hills Shopping Center.
 Both meetings were held in the Singing Arrow Community Center.
 This project is fully funded and has been announced via several organizations over a period of several years.